-Please note that this course is pending removal from the NSO Curriculum and will be replaced by the NATO Comms & IA Planners Course (XX-173) Course-see Course Announcements page
+Please note that this course is pending removal from the NSO Curriculum and is replaced by the NATO Comms & IA Planners (XX-173) Course-see Course Announcements page

 If you wish to join a course you may have your agency POC send a seat request.

 to obtain the contact information of your agency POC.

 Given a set of references, the student is able to explain the StratCom concept, the purpose of StratCom, the supporting communications capabilities, and information staff function in NATO operations.

 ANALYSE AND MAINTAIN SITUATIONAL AWARENESS OF THE INFORMATION ENVIRONMENT: